 - Cycling other than stationary bikes

-- Use of amusement devices like bungees, climbing walls, and dunk tanks
+- Use of amusement devices such as bungees, climbing walls, and dunk tanks

 - Professional athletes and organized team sports

-Illegal actions and intentional acts are not covered by insurance policies.
-Sports instructors need to be aware of how language and physical contact can be interpreted or misinterpreted.
-There may be riders a sports instructor can purchase to help in defense of false accusations.
+Insurance policies do not cover illegal actions and intentional acts.
+Sports instructors need to be aware of how language and physical contact can be interpreted or misinterpreted as abuse or molestation.
+There may be riders a sports instructor can purchase to help in the defense of false accusations.

 Sports and Swim Instructor Insurance Costs